About 2006 Tender Leaf:

 Made from tender, spring grown leaf tips in Manjing Mountain, Jingmai, Yunnan.
 This is a green ‘sheng’ style puer that we have been aging since 2006.
 It is conducive to further aging.

 Making tea cakes is a traditional art form in Yunnan, China.
-Although it is a form popular for making Puer teas, in recent times, other type of teas (green, black) are also being made into cakes.
+Although it is a form popular for making Puer teas, in recent times, other type of teas (green, black) have also been made into cakes.
 Tea cake-making is a multi-step process.
-First, the freshly plucked tea leaves are withered, roasted and sun dried to make Mao-Cha or “rough tea”.
+First, the freshly plucked tea leaves are withered, roasted, and sun dried to make Mao-Cha or “rough tea”.
 The rough tea is then steamed and molded into the tea cake shape using stone weights (traditional method) or a simple die press (modern method).
-Cakes are hand wrapped in paper in the final step.
+Cakes are hand-wrapped in paper in the final step.